10 Important Blockchain Trends (2023-2026)

 2. DAOs Go Mainstream

 As the Web3 movement grows, the transition from traditional corporate structures (like LLCs) to Decentralized Autonomous Organizations (aka DAOs) continues to gain steam.

-Searches for “Decentralized Autonomous Organization" (DAO) have more than doubled in the last 5 years.
+Searches for “Decentralized Autonomous Organization" (DAO) have grown by 43% in the last 5 years.

 There are multiple reasons for this.
 Some of which are more radical than others.

 On the more extreme end, many believe the decentralized nature of DAOs will make them (and their creators) exempt from taxes, legal liability, etc.

 On the more practical end, DAOs allow participants from a wide variety of countries to collaborate without succumbing to the bureaucracy involved in launching a multinational corporation or hiring foreign employees.

 Because of that, DAOs have become the de facto corporate structure for many of today’s top dApp builders.